Ancient-Majik-Tech/Experiment.Green.Biorecycle.Wiki/Changes/V P 1.0.0.0/V D 0.0.2.0.md

 The following is a list of the general project changes that happend durring this update, these are changes that do not fit into the other categories of changes.

 - Changes
-	- Inital setup
+	- Expanded number of containers
+	- Seeded additional Ants
+	- Added basic transport paths
-	- Started basic Ant Seeding
+	- Updated basic transport paths

 ### Project Changes